MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-use-azure-monitor.md

 # Monitor API Management with Azure Monitor
 Azure Monitor is an Azure service that provides a single source for monitoring all your Azure resources.
 With Azure Monitor, you can visualize, query, route, archive, and take actions on the metrics and logs coming from Azure resources such as API Management.

 The following video shows how to monitor API Management using Azure Monitor.
+For more information about Azure Monitor, see [Get Started with Azure Monitor].

 > [!VIDEO https://channel9.msdn.com/Blogs/AzureApiMgmt/Monitor-API-Management-with-Azure-Monitor/player]
 >
 >

-For more information about Azure Monitor, see [Get Started with Azure Monitor]().

 ## Metrics
 API Management currently emits five metrics and we plan to add more in the future.
 These metrics are emitted every minute, giving you near real-time visibility into the state and health of your APIs.
 Following is a summary of the metrics:
 * Total Gateway Requests: the number of API requests in the period.